ashuchauhan2/new_website/README.md

-This is a work in progress portfolio site being built on Next.js with Tailwindcss.
+This is a work in progress portfolio site being built on Next.js.

 First enter the directory of your chosing,